Computer Science, Ph.D.

 ii) Systems & Applications Requirement: At least two of the 4 courses must be taken in Systems & Applications.

-Exemptions from approved list courses: Students who have previously received a grade of A or A- in a graduate course similar to one on the approved list, while enrolled in a graduate program at a university with standards comparable to those at NYU, can use that course in lieu of taking the course on the approved list.
-The determination of whether a previously taken course can be used in this way will be made by the PHDC.
-However, any student who uses courses taken in another university to fulfill one or both of the Systems & Applications course requirements must work on a medium-size or larger software project at NYU.
-This project can be part of coursework or the student's research.
-A brief report on the project must be produced and approved by the PHDC.
+Exemptions from approved list courses: With the approval of the Ph.D.
+Committee, students who have previously received a grade of A or A- in a course that is on the approved list, while enrolled in another NYU graduate program, can use that course towards the breadth requirement in lieu of taking it while in the Ph.D. program.
+Also, students who have previously received a grade of A or A- in a graduate course similar to one on the approved list, while enrolled in a graduate program at another university with standards comparable to those at NYU, can use that course in lieu of taking the course on the approved list.
+The determination of whether a course previously taken at another university can be used in this way will be made by the PHDC.

 Approved Course List: The list of approved courses will be reviewed regularly by the PHDC and is subject to change.
 Any changes must be approved by the CSE Department.
 In order for a course to be considered for inclusion in the list, the course must be rigorous and the students in it must be evaluated individually.
 Examples of inappropriate courses include those in which students are traditionally not differentially evaluated (e.g., all students receive A's or "pass") and courses in which grades are based on attendance or making a presentation of someone else's work, rather than on tests and assignments.
 Students, under their advisors’ guidance, should select their courses from the approved list so that they are exposed to a broad set of topics in computer science.

 (b) Free choice courses: Students must take 2 free choice courses in addition to the 4 required courses from the approved list.
-Students can use any graduate course at NYU as free choice courses, but must obtain advisor approval to use a course not on the approved list.
+Students can use any graduate course at NYU as free choice courses but must obtain advisor approval to use a course not on the approved list.
 Students cannot use independent study courses (such as Advanced Project CS-GY 9963 or Readings in Computer Science, CS-GY 9413 and CS-GY 9423) or dissertation.
+Both free choice courses must be taken while in the CS Ph.D. program.
 No exemptions are available for free choice courses.

 (c) GPA requirement: Students must receive a grade of at least B in each of the six courses used to fulfill the breadth requirement.
 The average in the 4 approved list courses used to fulfill the breadth requirement must be at least 3.5.
-(For students who receive exemptions allowing them to take fewer than 4 approved list courses, the average will be calculated over those courses.)
+(For students who receive exemptions allowing them to take fewer than 4 approved list courses while in the CS PhD program, the average will be calculated over the approved list courses that were taken while in the CS Ph.D. program.)
 The average in the 2 free choice courses must also be at least 3.5.

 By the end of a student’s third semester (throughout this document, the word “semester” is used to refer to fall or spring semester) in the program, at the latest, the student must be involved in a research project under the guidance of a faculty research advisor.
 It is the responsibility of each student to find a faculty advisor and a research project, and to inform the PHDC Chair about his/her choice of advisor.
 Students must inform the PHDC chair if they change their research advisor.